awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ## Instances built on the Nitro System<a name="ec2-nitro-instances"></a>

-The Nitro System is a collection of AWS\-built hardware and software components that enable high performance, high availability, and high security\.
+The Nitro System is a collection of hardware and software components built by AWS that enable high performance, high availability, and high security\.
 For more information, see [AWS Nitro System](http://aws.amazon.com/ec2/nitro/)\.

 The Nitro System provides bare metal capabilities that eliminate virtualization overhead and support workloads that require full access to host hardware\.
 Bare metal instances are well suited for the following:
 + Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments